d4t4l0r3/midi-hid/README.md

 go install git.datalore.sh/datalore/midi-hid@latest
 ```

 and run it with `midi-hid`.
+If no config file is specified, it reads `~/.config/midi-hid/config.yaml`.
-It reads `config.yaml` from its current working directory, creates the configured virtual gamepads and translates the inputs until SIGINT is received.
+Every configured midi controller will be represented by a virtual gamepad, and the inputs will be translated until SIGINT is received.

 See the provided example config on how to configure your controller, it should be pretty self-explanatory.